-Final Drafts should be submitted to both Canvas and to me in hard copy on the due date.
-All drafts/outline/cover letter are due with the final draft and must be stapled.
+Final Drafts with a cover letter should be submitted to Canvas on the due date.
+All drafts and outlines are due on the same day and must be stapled.

 Essay Books

 For the 5 units of study, I require that you keep all work in a campus purchased essay book (green or yellow).
 These essay books will be due at the end of each unit.
 Note: This policy may change during spring semester.